|

 Lye

 - The Windsor Castle 7, Stourbridge Road, DY9 7DG; Tel: 01384 897 809 The brewery tap for the Sadler's Brewery which is next door to the pub.
 Although this was part of a factory until a few years ago, the pub has the timeless feel of a pub that's been attracting local drinkers for centuries.
 Unspoiled and friendly.
 There seem to be a pleasant aroma of brewing and hops in the pub.
-My only criticism is that the food is quite expensive for a pub (meals are £10 - £14), and the beers were more expensive than you'd expect, given that they don't have to be transported at all (about £2.60 a pint which is about the usual price for beers in 2011).
+My only criticism is that the food is quite expensive for a pub (meals are £10 - £14), and the beers were more expensive than you'd expect, given that they don't have to be transported at all (about £2.60 a pint which is about the usual price for beers generally in 2011).

 Beer: